26 Aerodynamics of Bluff Bodies

 CFD simulation of the unsteady flow and periodic vortex shedding produced by a bluff body shape.

-Drag coefficients for standard two-dimensional and three-dimensional bluff body shapes are published in various sources and are a valuable resource for engineers.
-Values for some common bluff-body shapes are shown in the tables below.
-Notice also that these shapes can be further categorized into two primary sub-classes of bluff bodies:
+Drag coefficients for standard two-dimensional and three-dimensional bluff body shapes are published in many sources and are a valuable resource for engineers.
+These shapes can be further categorized into two primary sub-classes of bluff bodies:

 Of course, there is always the possibility that some bluff body shapes combine smooth contours and sharp edges.
-In this case, determining the drag coefficient and the effects of the Reynolds number may require experimental measurements.
+In this case, determining the drag coefficient and the effects of the Reynolds number may require specific measurements in the wind tunnel to establish the drag coefficients.
+Values for some common bluff-body shapes are shown in the tables below.

 Measured drag coefficients of some simple two-dimensional bluff bodies.